Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 9.md

 In the fixed layout eBook, content such as images or colour blocks can use the _full_ page; right to the edge.
 Consider using images beyond the text block and into the margins.

 ## Images
-These will appear as seen but  not enlarge we with reed to make interactive
+These will appear as seen but  not enlarge as they do in Apple Books for the reflowable version.
+We will make interactive by converting to a button.

+Images will already be anchored (from the work we did before), but tey do not need to be for the fixed-layout version, so, if we need to add more images, we can simply place anywhere.
+We can even create double page spreads for images.

 ## Enhancing the eBook
 We are looking at this in the next weeks but if you want to read ahead on this [then go here for details](https://www.publisha.org/pages/enhanced_eBook/).